hackerby888/proposals/README.md

 - **Stronger Ecosystem** – Encourages more contributors by making Qubic easier to access.
 - **Higher Security** – Simplified local testing reduces mistakes before deployment.
 - **Greater Adoption** – Lightweight requirements attract a broader range of developers and users.
 - **Scalability** – Supports rapid prototyping, leading to more efficient and scalable solutions on the blockchain.

+## Business Model

+Free to use

 ## Milestones and Deliverables [All Done]